aigatech/AppliedResearchOAfa2025/submissions/brayckner_bueres_torres/README.md

-# Computer Network Traffic Anomaly Detection using XGBoost
+# Network Traffic Classification for Anomaly Detection (XGBoost)

 ## What it does
-Detects malicious network traffic patterns using XGBoost to handle binary classification, identifying potential DDoS attacks, port scans, and other network anomalies in real-time traffic data.
+Implements a supervised learning approach using XGBoost to perform binary classification on network traffic data.
+The model detects malicious patterns in real time, such as potential DDoS attacks, port scans, and other network anomalies, enabling proactive network defense.

 ## How to run
 - Have conda installed: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html